 This elegant skin fluid is a superfood for the skin.
-Packed with fast-absorbing Omega-3, 6, & 9 essential fatty acids and antioxidant-rich botanical extracts and potent anti-inflammatory benefits to repair, nourish, and rejuvenate aging and stressed skin.
-Cooling botanicals relieve redness & leave skin feeling calm & nourished, with nature’s most effective anti-inflammatory & skin-repairing ingredients.
+It is packed with fast-absorbing Omega-3, 6, & 9 essential fatty acids, antioxidant-rich botanical extracts, and potent anti-inflammatory benefits to repair, nourish, and rejuvenate aging and stressed skin.
+Cooling botanicals relieve redness & leave skin feeling calm & nourished with nature’s most effective anti-inflammatory & skin-repairing ingredients.

 Total Eclipse blends the benefits of a moisturizer, foundation, skin repair, and environmental protection – all in one chemical-free formula.
 This weightless beauty balm is formulated with potent antioxidants and micronized zinc and titanium oxide that will protect healthy skin from the ravages of harsh environments without any carcinogenic chemicals.